You are currently on Freehearingtest AU

 As mentioned in this blog, we are big fans of the NHS and the work it does to help people with hearing problems.

-Freehearingtest was established to provide an additional alternative to the private provision of hearing aids with more realistic prices.
-Thus enabling those interested in pursuing a private alternative to the NHS to do so in a more affordable and convenient way than before.
+Freehearingtest was established to provide an additional alternative to the private provision of hearing aids with more affordable prices.
+We give people a wider range of hearing aids to chose from than the NHS and in a more affordable and convenient way than many private hearing aid providers.
 We offer affordable hearing aids and provide digital hearing aids from £99 which can be delivered to your door the very next day if required; no waiting, no fuss, and no appointments.

-This entry was posted in Hearing Aids, Hearing Information and tagged NHS hearing aids, hearing aids on 8th October 2017 by Gary.
+This entry was posted in NHS Hearing Aids and tagged hearing aids, NHS hearing aids, hearing aids cost, UK on 8th October 2017 by Gary.

 ← Previous Post